UOA-FSAE/ROS2-protobuff-compiler/readme.md

 PATH-TO-SRV-DEST] [-c|-C]

-Within the example folder there a ros_schema.proto, a run.bat and clean.bat that shows how this script can be used
+Within the example folder there is a ros_schema.proto, a run.bat and clean.bat that shows how this script can be used